threefoldfoundation/info_sdk/src/farming/farm_migration.md

 > **WARNING**: make sure you browser sessions is encrypted with HTTPS.
 Someone might be eavesdropping.

-> **INFO**: If you dont want to fill in your seed words in the browser please migrate your farm from your local threebot dashboard.
+> **INFO**: If you do not want to fill in your seed words in the browser please migrate your farm from your local threebot dashboard.

 Now that you created your identity you should now see a list of 3 identities.
 In this example we see this:
 - test